-For ten straight years, Windscape Kite Festival has welcomed an impressive cast of Celebrity Kite Flyers to present an incredible array of kites against the beautiful Saskatchewan sky.
-On June 20 and 21, 2015, the skies will once again be filled with a multitude of flying creations for the 11th Annual Windscape Kite Festival.
+For ten straight years, the SaskPower Windscape Kite Festival has welcomed an impressive cast of Celebrity Kite Flyers to present an incredible array of kites against the beautiful Saskatchewan sky.
+On June 20 and 21, 2015, the skies will once again be filled with a multitude of flying creations for the 11th Annual SaskPower Windscape Kite Festival.

 Over 40 national and international stars of kite performing and kite-making attend Windscape each year, many of whom have flown at some of the most prestigious and largest festivals in the world.
 This year’s event will feature flyers Bernhard Dingwerth and Andreas Napravnik from Germany, an amazing kite designer, Malcolm Goodman from England and many more.